This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Idaho Medical Malpractice Legislation

-When you hire the right lawyer to help your family, he or she will bring expert knowledge of the laws that guide medical malpractice cases.
-But you should also have a basic understanding of these laws so that you can make smarter choices for your child.
+When you hire the right lawyer to help your family, they will bring expert knowledge of the laws that guide medical malpractice cases.
+You should also have a basic understanding of these laws to make smarter choices for your child.

-One important law to understand in any state is the statute of limitations.
+One fundamental law to understand in any state is the statute of limitations.
 Being unaware of this law could prevent you from filing a lawsuit.
-In Idaho the law limits you to starting a case within two years of when the negligent incident occurred.
+In Idaho, the law limits you to starting a case within two years of the negligent incident.

 Idaho’s state laws also protect the disabled.
-The civil rights laws in the state are similar to federal laws.
-To make a case you must file a complaint with the state’s Commission on Human Rights.
+The civil rights laws in the state are similar to federal regulations.
+You must file a complaint with the state’s Commission on Human Rights to make a case.
 This is something a disability rights lawyer can help you do successfully.

 Idaho Cerebral Palsy Cases